-- A letter of recommendation from the applicant's pastor; two letters of recommendation from individuals who can verify applicant's outreach ministry experience or knowledge; - Outreach work experience resume; - Written expression of applicant's rationale for pursuing the degree; and - Undergraduate courses in Old Testament, New Testament, and Christian doctrine, or demonstration of competency in course areas must be completed by the beginning of the second summer residency.
+- A letter of recommendation from the applicant's pastor; two letters of recommendation from individuals who can verify applicant's outreach ministry experience or knowledge; - Outreach work experience resume; - Written expression of applicant's rationale for pursuing the degree. - transcripts indicating a CGPA of 2.75 on a 4.0 scale, with a 3.0 on a 4.0 for the last two years of undergraduate study or demonstration of the ability to perform at a masters level; - Undergraduate courses in Old Testament, New Testament, and Christian doctrine, or demonstration of competency in course areas must be completed by the beginning of the second summer residency. - A personal or phone interview may be requested by the Entrance Committee.